Ryan Mundy On Investing, Sports Technology, And Giving Back To The Community

 Ex NFL-Athlete, Ryan Mundy Sits Down with Athlete Intelligence to Discuss the Importance of Sports Tech and Giving Back to the Community.

 In response to a recent Forbes.com article on former NFL safety Ryan Mundy, Athlete Intelligence wanted to follow up with Mundy.
 We dug deeper into his current investing role as the Chief Strategist with Techlete Ventures, his views on the current sports technology environment, and how he gives back to the community.

-After 8 years of playing professional football with the Steelers, Giants and Bears, Ryan Mundy wanted to start the next phase of his life.
+After 8 years of playing professional football with the Pittsburg Steelers, New York Giants and Chicago Bears, Ryan Mundy wanted to start the next phase of his life.
 “I wanted to walk away from the game on my own terms,” said Mundy.

 With a little stint in real estate before the official retirement Mundy realized he wanted to explore something that he was more passionate about.
 A close friend introduced him to angel investing and he discovered a love of business transactions, strategy and investing.